tc-functors/docs/src/docs/modules/deployer.md

 ### Incremental updates

-While developing, we often need to incrementally deploy certain components without recreating the entire topology. `tc` provides an update command that updates givens entity and components.
+While developing, we often need to incrementally deploy certain components without recreating the entire topology. `tc` provides an update command that updates given entity and components.
 An entity is a core composable servereless resource. .
 A component is an attribute or instance of the entity.